calaldees/TeachProgramming/teachprogramming/static/language_reference/README.md

     * dont build + get url in one method - prefer reuse
     * doctests help conceptulise this
 * 'static' bad
+* reflection
+    * in dynamic languages you need to know what `type` something is